 - Do not owe more than $6,000 for debts acquired since the date you got married (calling “community obligations”)*.

 - Have less than $45,000 worth of property acquired since the date you got married (called “community property”)*.

 - Do not have separate property worth more than $45,000.

 - Agree that neither spouse will ever get spousal support.

 - Have signed an agreement that divides your property and debts.

 *There are some exceptions to the calculation.

-If you need help determining if you qualify or need assistance in reaching/preparing an agreement that divides your property, consider meeting with a Certified Family Law Specialist, even if only for a consultation.
-Alternatively, if you have already prepared your summary dissolution, consider contacting a lawyer to do a final review of the documents prior to submitting for filing.
-This can help having your documents rejected and ensure faster resolution.
+If you need help determining if you qualify or need assistance in reaching/preparing an agreement that divides your property, consider meeting with a certified family law specialist, even if only for a consultation.
+Alternatively, if you have already prepared your summary dissolution, consider contacting a lawyer to do a final review of the documents prior to submitting them for filing.
+This can help prevent your documents from being rejected and ensure a faster resolution.
 Good luck!

 LGBTQ note: The summary dissolution process can dissolve your domestic partnership as well or if you are both married and domestic partnered, can dissolve both.